-To know this, is a wonderful help to faith. it teaches us that to love God, or the brethren, or our enemies, is not a thing our efforts can attain.
-We can only do it, because the Divine Love is dwelling in us; only as far as we yield ourselves to the Divine Love as a Living power within, as a life that has been born into us, and that the Holy Spirit strengthens into action.
-Our part is first of all to rest, to cease from effort, to know that He is-in us, and to give way to the love that dwells and works in us in a power that is from above.
+To know this is a wonderful help to faith. it teaches us that to love God, or the brethren, or our enemies, is not a thing our efforts can attain.
+We can only do it because the Divine Love is dwelling in us; only as far as we yield ourselves to the Divine Love as a Living power within, as a life that has been born into us, and that the Holy Spirit strengthens into action.
+Our part is first of all to rest, to cease from the effort, to know that He is in us, and to give way to the love that dwells and works in us in a power that is from above.

 How well John remembered the night when Jesus spoke so wonderfully of love in His parting words!
 How impossible it appeared to the disciples indeed to love as He had loved!
 How much there had been among them of pride, and envy, and selfishness; anything but love like His!
 How it had broken out among them that very night at the supper table!
 They never could love like the Master-it was impossible.

 Even as the whole Christian life, so love too has its two stages.
 There is love seeking, struggling, and doing its best to obey, and ever failing.
 And there is love finding, resting, rejoicing, and ever triumphing.
-This takes place when self and its efforts have been given into the grave of Jesus, and His life perfect love have taken their place.
-The birth of heavenly love in the soul has come, in the power of heavenly life, to love is natural and easy, Christ dwells in the heart, now we are rooted and grounded in love, and know the love that passeth knowledge.
+This takes place when self and its efforts have been given into the grave of Jesus, and His life perfect love has taken their place.
+The birth of heavenly love in the soul has come, in the power of heavenly life, to love is natural and easy, Christ dwells in the heart, now we are rooted and grounded in love and know the love that passeth knowledge and understanding.

 Well, another Jewels of Nuggets for the Soul.
 Praise the Lord!